 3. Early Hominids.

-View The Mongolic abd Tungus languages in a larger map
+See The Mongolic and Tungus languages in a larger map

-A large group of Mongoloids stayed in the Near East and the Caucasus, populating suitable for life valleys.
-There were formed the Sino-Tibetan languages (see.
+A large group of Mongoloids stayed in the Near East and the Caucasus, populating suitable life valleys.
+There were formed The Sino-Tibetan languages (see.
 Map below).
-Obviously they can be associated with Upper Paleolithic culture common in places (40-30 thousand years ago).
+Obviously, they can be associated with Upper Paleolithic culture common in places (40-30 thousand years ago).

 The map shows the areas of the formation of the Tibetan, Burman, Kachin, Chinese, Kiranti, Lepcha, and Lushey languages.

-Meanwhile, a race Caucasians was formed in North Africa, whose representatives began to settle in Europe via the land bridge that once existed on the place of the Gibraltar and Tunis Straits.
-Obviously at the beginning of the Mesolithic they appear in the Near East and displace people out of the Mongoloid race into Central Asia.
-Newcomers have a common language, which eventually split into six separate in the same habitats, where Sino-Tibetan were formed.
-These languages are called Nostratic and include Indo-European, Uralic, Afro-Asiatic, Dravidian, Kartvelian and Turkic.
+Meanwhile, a race of Caucasians was formed in North Africa, whose representatives began to settle in Europe via the land bridge that once existed on the place of the Gibraltar and Tunis Straits.
+Obviously, at the beginning of the Mesolithic, they appear in the Near East and displace people out of the Mongoloid race into Central Asia.
+Newcomers have a common language, which eventually split into six separate in the same habitats, where Sino-Tibetan was formed.
+These languages are called Nostratic and include Indo-European, Uralic, Afro-Asiatic, Dravidian, Kartvelian, and Turkic.

-Integrated graphic models of thesw six languages of the Nostratic superfamily allows you to define areas of their formation in Asia Minor and the Caucasus and around the three lakes nearby – Van, Urmia, and Sevan (see.
+Integrated graphic models of these six languages of the Nostratic superfamily allow you to define areas of their formation in Asia Minor and the Caucasus and around the three lakes nearby – Van, Urmia, and Sevan (see.
 Map above).
-Thereis at the center of this area the biblical Mount Ararat.
+There is at the center of this area the biblical Mount Ararat.
 The map shows the area as a hypothetical form of the previous North Caucasus language (arrows indicate the path of migration of carriers of the later Abkhaz-Adyghe and Northeast Caucasian languages).

-Graphical models for the language of each of these three families allow us to find the territory of the settlements of their speakers and forming areas of next level languages.
-The whole territory of Eastern Europe from the Vistula to the Ural is divided by river network into several tens ethno-producing areas quite clearly.
+Graphical models for the language of each of these three families allow us to find the territory of the settlements of their speakers and form areas of next-level languages.
+The whole territory of Eastern Europe from the Vistula to the Ural is divided by a river network into several tens of ethno-producing areas quite clearly.
 Indo-Europeans settled in the basin of the middle and upper Dnieper, and here in areas formed by its tributaries and tributaries of the Pripyat and Desna Rivers Indo-European dialects were formed, of which eventually evolved these languages: Greek, Italic, Germanic, Slavic, Baltic, Tocharian, Celtic, Illyrian, Thracian, Phrygian, Armenian, Iranian, and Indoaryan.
-Most of speakers of the Uralic proto-language was not reached the Ural and settled in the Volga basin.
-Such primary Finno-Ugric languages: Finnish, Estonian, Vepsian, Sami, Mordovian, Mari, Hungarian, Udmurt, Komi, Khanty, Mansi, and another two or three languages, which later disappeared, were formed on the space of the right-bank partof the Volga.
-That part of the Uralians, which has moved beyond the Volga to the north, had already no close contacts with its old relatives, so their language developed independently and has given rise to the languages, which are now known as the Samoyed.
-Ancient Turks have occupied the territory between the lower Dnieper and Don Riber, here Turkic language was also differentiated.
+Most of the speakers of the Uralic proto-language was not reached the Ural and settled in the Volga basin.
+Such primary Finno-Ugric languages: Finnish, Estonian, Vepsian, Sami, Mordovian, Mari, Hungarian, Udmurt, Komi, Khanty, Mansi, and another two or three languages, which later disappeared, were formed in the space of the right-bank part of the Volga.
+That part of the Uralian, which has moved beyond the Volga to the north, had already no close contact with its old relatives, so their language developed independently and has given rise to the languages, which are now known as the Samoyed.
+Ancient Turks occupied the territory between the lower Dnieper and Don Riber, here Turkic language was also differentiated.

-Many lexical parallels between the Chuvash and German (see. the cection Chuvash-Germanic Language Connections) can be explained by two reasons.
+Many lexical parallels between the Chuvash and German (see. the section Chuvash-Germanic Language Connections) can be explained by two reasons.
 The Urheimat of the ancestors of the Germans, which we call the Teutons, was in the Volyn Region of Ukraine, and Bulgars populated the neighboring territory of Galicia.
-Thus between them could be mutual linguistic influence.
+Thus they could be a mutual linguistic influence.
 When the Teutons in the process of migration reached Central Europe, they settled among the Bulgars, who were there from the time of the Corded Ware culture, gradually assimilated them but borrowed some Bulgarish words.

-Those Turkic tribes, who came to the Altai, got a contact with the native speakers of the Mongolic and Tungus languages.
-The more rich and developed Turkic languages have a big impact on aboriginal languages, which were largely engaged at hunting and gathering, that were standing still at a fairly low level of development.
-As a consequence, the Mongolic and Tungus languages, as well as genetically related to them Japanese and Korean, have a certain number of common features with the Turkic.
-This gives reason to unit them all into one so-called Altai language family, although the Turkic languages, as we have seen, are genetically do not belong to it.
+Those Turkic tribes, who came to the Altai, got contact with the native speakers of the Mongolic and Tungus languages.
+The richer and more developed Turkic languages have a big impact on aboriginal languages, which were largely engaged at hunting and gathering, that were standing still at a fairly low level of development.
+As a consequence, the Mongolic and Tungus languages, as well as genetically related to the Japanese and Korean, have a certain number of common features with the Turkic.
+This gives reason to unite them all into one so-called Altai language family, although the Turkic languages, as we have seen, genetically do not belong to it.

 After the majority of Turks have left their lands between the Dnieper and Don Rivers, the movement of the Indo-European tribes began too.
-The Illyrians and Greeks moved to the Balkans, and the Italics (the ancestors of the Falisci, Osci, Umbri, Sabines, Latins and others) after long wandering finally settled in the Apennine peninsula.
-The second wave to the Balkans was consisted by the Phrygians, Ancient Armenians and Thracians (ancestors of the Albanians).
-The Indo-Aryans together with the Tocharians reached Central Asia, and then advanced to the Hindustan.
-The Slavs having their Urheimat on the very north of the Indo-European space, moved to the west, but stopped at banks of the Vistula River, while their southern neighbors Celts went further in Central Europe.
-It should be noted that the population leaves their homes never completely, but the remaining part is subjected to assimilate by more numerous newcomers, although the language of the indigenous population leaves traces of its influence on their tongues.
-Such influence of language substrate on ethno-producing areas significantly accelerate the process of differentiation of a common language of newcomers.
+The Illyrians and Greeks moved to the Balkans, and the Italics (the ancestors of the Falisci, Osci, Umbri, Sabines, Latins, and others) after long wandering finally settled in the Apennine peninsula.
+The second wave to the Balkans consisted of the Phrygians, Ancient Armenians, and Thracians (ancestors of the Albanians).
+The Indo-Aryans together with the Tocharians reached Central Asia and then advanced to the Hindustan.
+The Slavs having their Urheimat on the very north of the Indo-European space moved to the west, but stopped at the banks of the Vistula River, while their southern neighbors, the Celts went further in Central Europe.
+It should be noted that the population leaves their homes never completely, but the remaining part is subjected to assimilation by more numerous newcomers, although the language of the indigenous population leaves traces of its influence on their tongues.
+Such influence of language substrate on ethno-producing areas significantly accelerates the process of differentiation of a common language of newcomers.
 Therefore, when the Germanic people, Balts, and Iranians took habitats left by other Indo-Europeans, they were mixed with the previous population.
 The Germanic people occupied areas of the Celts, Illyrians, Greeks, Italians, and their common Germanic language was quite soon divided into five dialects from which later evolved Gothic, modern English, German, Dutch, Frisian, and North Germanic languages (Swedish, Norwegian, Danish).
-At the same time there was a process of differentiation of Iranian and Baltic languages.
+At the same time, there was a process of differentiation of Iranian and Baltic languages.
 Migrations of the Indo-European tribes are shown in the map below.

 The tribes of the Balts, Germans, Iranians, and Thracians stayed near their Urjeimat, they occupied empty areas.
-Some time the Armenians and Phrygians are still present on the left-bank Ukraine (see the map below).
+Sometimes the Armenians and Phrygians are still present in left-bank Ukraine (see the map below).

 General picture of the Iranian migration in Minor and Central Asia

-The Scythians were ancient Bulgars, who two millennia stayed in Galicia, where they became the creators of Komarovo and Vysotsk cultures.
-At the beginning of the first millennium BC. they began moving in different directions.
-Most of them moved to the east, reached the Dnieper River and along the Vorskla River switched to Left-Bank Ukraine.
-They can be connected with Chernolis culture that has developed as a synthesis of Vysotska and Bielogrudov ones.
-Of all For-Scythians cultures, it was the most common in Ukraine (see the map below).
+The Scythians were ancient Bulgars who, for two millennia stayed in Galicia, where they became the creators of Komarovo and Vysotsk cultures.
+At the beginning of the first millennium BC., they began moving in different directions.
+Most of them moved to the east, reached the Dnieper River, and along the Vorskla River switched to Left-Bank Ukraine.
+They can be connected with Chernolis culture which has developed as a synthesis of Vysotska and Bielogrudov ones.
+Of all For-Scythian cultures, it was the most common in Ukraine (see the map below).